Rummy Wiki – The Glossary of Rummy Terms

 Set: A group of three or four cards of the same rank but of different suits is called a set.

-Unmatched Cards: The cards that a losing players has failed to arrange in sets or sequences by the end of a game are called unmatched cards.
+Unmatched Cards: The cards that a losing player has failed to arrange in sets or sequences by the end of a game are called unmatched cards.

-We hope that the our Rummy Wiki helped you understand all the technical terms used in rummy.
+We hope that our Rummy Wiki helps you understand all the technical terms used in Rummy.
 If you have any queries regarding any terms used in the rummy wiki, please mail us at [email protected] and we will be happy to help you.